In APA style, citations include at least these two elements:

-Some good guidelines for citing your work are to cite anything that includes actual statistics or figures (i.e., "Fifty percent of the population believes...").
+Although it is important to cite any ideas retrieved from sources, such as paraphrased explanations, quotations, statistics, of figures.
 It is not necessary to cite common knowledge (i.e., you do not need to cite that the Earth is round).
-You will credit a source in each sentence that references material from a source.
-For examples of how often to cite a source in a paragraph, see our examples in the Citing Sources Properly section.
+Credit a source in each sentence that references material from a source.
+For examples of how often to cite a source in a paragraph, see some examples on the Citing Sources Properly page.

 Here is an example of citations within a paragraph:

-Researchers found many students are highly confused about citation (True & Noble, 2009).
-They also indicated some students receive erroneous information about citations or some professors are too lenient with them, causing even more confusion (True & Noble, 2009).
+True and Noble (2009) found many students are highly confused about citation.
+They also indicated some students receive erroneous information about citations or some professors are too lenient with them, causing even more confusion.
 In fact, Jones (2011) found 99 out of 100 students agreed citing work could seem like a "complex, maddening process" (p.
 64).

 In this example, note five main elements:

-4. Quotation page numbers appear after the quotation.
+- Quotation page numbers appear after the quotation.
 Note that the page number is represented as p.
 64, and a paragraph would be represented as para.
-4. If you have multiple pages, use pp. For example, pp. 64–65.
+4. If a quotation spans multiple pages, use pp.

-5. The full word and is used for citations in the narrative, and the ampersand symbol (&) is used for parenthetical citations.
+- The full word "and" is used for citations in the narrative, and the ampersand symbol (&) is used for parenthetical citations.

-Citation issues can appear when writers use too much information from a source, rather than including their own ideas and commentary on sources' information.
+Citation issues can appear when writers use too few citations, use too many citations, or use too much information from a source in place of blending the source information with their own informed analysis and commentary on the information.
 Here are some factors to consider when citing sources:

 1. Did I provide adequate commentary on the cited material?